Is Breakfast the Most Important Meal of the Day?

 How do you anticipate to survive Memorial Day like a champ?
 What are your tried-and-true tips for a healthy summer holiday weekend?
 Leave your favorites in the comments below!

 Who the heck does not like yogurt?
 After all the possibilities for its use are endless!
-Yogurt can be used in parfaits, smoothies, soups, pancakes, and can even pinch-hit for sour cream.
+Yogurt is used in parfaits, smoothies, soups, pancakes, and can even pinch-hit for sour cream.
 Yogurt is rich in protein and calcium and also contains potassium which is important for ♥ health.
 Yogurt also contains live, active bacteria cultures.
 These active bacteria cultures are also known as probiotics and are great for maintaining a healthy gut and digestive system.
 However, with so many choices choosing the best yogurt can be challenging to say the least!

-Navigating the grocery store tin search of the best yogurt can be tricky!
+Navigating the grocery store in search of the best yogurt can be tricky!
 I was in Shop Rite the other day and I kid you not – the yogurt aisle almost spans the entire length of the dairy aisle.
 I remember back in the day – the only two choices were Yoplait and Columbo straight up regular yogurt.
 There were no flips, dips or cherry pie-flavored yogurts.
 Just the normal variety of boring flavors like vanilla, peach and strawberry.

 Now a days there are SO many different options to choose from.
 Greek, traditional, flavored, plain, fruit filled, and varying percentages of fat are all factors to consider when buying yogurt.
 But what do these terms all mean?
 What is the best yogurt in light of all these choices?
 Let’s get to the bottom of this madness asap!